 Clinical assessment(s) will take place in the clinical area to which the student is currently allocated at the time of the assessment.
-Students must have at least had two weeks working experience in the particular clinical area prior to an assessment.
 Students must pass a minimum of four clinical assessments during the seventy eight week period.
-One of these assessments will contribute to Part 1 of the Higher Diploma in Nursing Studies (Sick Children's nursing) Examination.
+Two of these assessments will contribute to Part 1 of the Higher Diploma in Nursing Studies (Sick Children's nursing) Examination.
 All clinical requirements must be completed before the results of the clinical assessment are submitted to a Board of Examiners.